29. Light waves

 Huygens’ principle

 In 1690, a mathematical theory of light by Christiaan Huygens was published.
 Huygens’ proposal of how light propagates is known as Huygens’ principle.
 Huygens’ principle states that every point on a wave can be treated as a source of a spherical wave that itself propagates through time and space.
-Each of these individual spherical waves interact with each other through interference.
+Each of these individual spherical waves interacts with the others through interference.
 Each individual spherical wave amplitude is added to the amplitude of every other individual spherical wave, and that sum total represents the total wave.
 Note that Huygens’ principle is a simplified model that we can use to understand some concepts, but it is not a complete theory of optics or electromagnetism.

 For example, a plane wave is a light wave that travels through space with all of the wave crests and troughs aligned in straight lines.
 If we want to draw a plane wave, we can draw a line where the wave crests are, and note that they form parallel lines in space.
 A plane wave is a very simple type of wave to analyze mathematically, and is a nice approximation that physicists and engineers can use in optics calculations.
 Huygens’ principle says that we can represent each point on each wave crest in the plane wave as a spherical wave.
 The interference of those spherical waves causes what we see as a plane wave.
 This is shown in Figure 29.1.
 Note that the figure shows only five representative points.
 However, Huygens’ principle states that every point (of which there are an infinite number) acts as a source of a spherical wave whose constructive interference effect gives rise to the next wavefront.